Welcome to wesbernick.com. I’m Wes, and this is six words I live by.

 The Dream Job was and eight part animated series for CareerBuilder.
 In this series we follow Frank Flamingo as he uses CareerBuilder.com to search for his dream job.

-Make sure you stick through the credits, and watch some behind-the-scenes art and storyboards.
+Make sure you stick through the credits to see behind-the-scenes art and storyboards.

 Dream Job: Episode 01